gutow/round_using_error/DevelopmentNotes.md

 1. Make sure pdoc is installed and updated in the virtual environment `pip install -U pdoc`.
 2. The main README is used as the first page of the documentation.
-However, the location requires some of the links to the images to be changed.
-So a copy of the file needs to be made and edited (will automate if this becomes standard).
-    * Copy of README.md from the root level to `docs/intro.md`.
-    * In the copy for each relative reference `src = "docs/resources/..."` remove `docs/` so that they read `src = "resources/..."`.
-    * DO NOT change absolute (full url) paths.
+Thus, all images must have full urls to web accessible images.
 3. At the root level run pdoc `pdoc
 --logo https://gutow.github.io/round_using_error/rnd_w_err.svg
 --logo-link https://gutow.github.io/round_using_error/